sass/sass/proposal/indented-syntax-improvements.md

 > This section is non-normative.

-This proposal adds support for multiline statements, allows the use of semicolons, and adds a method to opt-in to SCSS formatting to the indented syntax.
+This proposal adds support for multiline statements, allows the use of semicolons, and adds a method to opt in to SCSS formatting to the indented syntax.

 ### Line breaks